vbocan/ipfees/docs/literature-review.md

 ### 5.1 Gap Analysis

-Our literature review reveals a critical gap: **no existing DSL framework addresses multi-jurisdiction regulatory fee calculations with temporal complexity and currency management**.
+Our literature review suggests a critical gap: to the best of our knowledge, **no existing DSL framework addresses multi-jurisdiction regulatory fee calculations with temporal complexity and currency management**.
 Specifically:

 | Domain | Existing DSL Coverage | Fee Calculation Gap |
 |--------|----------------------|---------------------|